Maia-Cochran/rock-paper-scissors/README.md

 https://user-images.githubusercontent.com/101746747/173770329-ce024796-0df1-4d1c-a9dc-051fab5dad2e.mov

 ## Possible Future Extensions
-- Add a reset game button to the page when playing game
 - Show the winning icon when the game is played
-- Save and log scores for each opponent
+- Save scores for each player to persist across game types
 - Make the game multiplayer between humans
 - Have a login page and allow user to have an account